What Makes Concrete Sink and Can It Be Prevented?

 Changing weather conditions can cause the soil to shift underneath concrete.
 During heavy rains, the soil becomes very saturated with water and causes the soil to expand larger than its original size.
 This expansion causes it to push outward.
 During dry weather conditions, the soil then contracts and shrinks down to a smaller size.
 The expansion and contraction creates voids in the soil.

 These voids cause the soil to become much less supportive than its original state.
-In its original state, soil is undisturbed and very strong and supportive for concrete above.
+In its original state, soil is undisturbed and very supportive of the concrete above.
 Once it becomes disrupted by the changing weather conditions, it loses its support and becomes very weak.

 The concrete slabs on top of this soil are very heavy, so once the soil becomes weak, it’s easy for the slabs to sink into the ground.
 One slab can sink below the other, causing a dangerous tripping hazard on your sidewalk, driveway, or patio.
 Over time, this can create a very big problem and decrease your home’s value if it’s not fixed.